-Today, I’m a User Researcher at Coda, but before I came to Coda, I spent 4 years running design thinking workshops around the world to help product teams conduct user research, innovate and gather requirements.
+Today, I’m a User Researcher at Coda, but before I came to Coda, I spent 4 years running workshops around the world to help teams innovate.

 This doc shares the basics of how to run a great workshop.

 It’s a checklist-style approach that allows you to keep track of what you’ve done and have left to do.